reymondKZ/Light-Filters/README.md

 # Light-Filters
 Allows for the user to brighten or darken the map.
 All the commands are currently the same as the original project (!nv, !nvs, ect.)

 # Darkmode
-Decreases overblown highlights and flares without reducing brightness by a large amount
+Decreases overblown highlights and flares without reducing brightness by a large amount.
+I created the filter because I get migraines from light sensitivity and thought that it could help others too.

 Exaggerated Example:
 ![before](https://i.vgy.me/cLbXRr.png)